tidbyt/tidbyt.dev/docs/04_publish/04_advanced.md

 to discard the graphic when a certain amount of time has passed.
-During normal operation, the backend will ship out replacement graphics before this happens, but when that fails it is in some cases preferable to not display anything at all, than to display stale data that the user will assume is correct.
+During normal operation, the backend will ship out replacement graphics before this happens, but when that fails it is in some cases better to display nothing at all, than to display stale data that the user will assume is correct.

 ## App cycle speed and `show_full_animation`